 There is another product called Readability that I used in the past (which has recently shutdown), but I find Safari Reader view and Instapaper work for me.

-If you’ve tried Instapaper or Safari Reader, I’d love to hear about it in the comments below.
+If you’ve tried Instapaper or Safari Reader, let me know on Twitter.
 If you use something similar, I’d also like to hear about it.
 Thanks for reading.